 On one side of the hill, I saw Gatuna border post.
-On the other side, the view of the National Liberation Museum Park, in Mulindi Sector, was obstructed by another hill standing in-between.
+On the other side, the view of the National Liberation Museum Park was obstructed by another elevation.
 Down the valley, hectares of sprawling tea fields took my breath away.

 I was in a farm known as Ikiraro k’Inyambo located in Kaniga Sector, Gicumbi District.
 Ikiraro k’Inyambo is on a beautiful hill surrounded by equally attractive elevations.
 One beautiful hill surrounded by its lookalikes can sum up the description of the entire land of 1,000 hills pretty accurately.